3 Myths About Heart Valve Surgery

 Myth: Mechanical Valves Are Not As Good As Tissue Valves

-The truth: Not so, says Marc Gerdisch, MD, medical director of cardiothoracic surgery at Franciscan Health Indianapolis.
+The truth: Not so, said Manesh Parikshak, MD, cardiothoracic surgeon at Franciscan Health Indianapolis.

-Tissue or bioprosthetic valves, usually made with porcine products, have made a lot of news in recent years.
-Benefits include less dependency on powerful blood thinners than mechanical valves, which makes them a good choice if a patient has issues with these medications.
-On the other hand, mechanical valves have been around a long time, and tissue valves can deteriorate due to calcium buildup or advancing heart disease and eventually need replacing.
+Tissue or bioprosthetic valves, usually made with porcine or bovine products, have made a lot of news in recent years.
+Benefits include less dependency on powerful blood thinners compared to mechanical valves, which makes them a good choice if a patient has issues or contraindications to these medications.
+On the other hand, tissue valves can deteriorate over time due to calcium buildup or advancing heart disease and eventually need replaced, compared to mechanical valves that could last the lifetime of the patient.

-Still, the final choice on whether to use mechanical or tissue valves to replace heart valves should take into account several factors, according to Dr. Gerdisch.
+Still, the final choice on whether to use mechanical or tissue valves to replace heart valves should take into account several factors, according to Dr. Parikshak.

-“The choice of tissue or mechanical valve should be tailored to the individual patient, based on age, lifestyle, other medical conditions and the patient’s expectations,” he said.
+“The choice of tissue or mechanical valve should be tailored to the individual patient, based on age, lifestyle, other medical conditions and the patient’s expectations,” he said, “and we have these discussions before surgery with all of our patients.”

-“Several studies have demonstrated no difference between mechanical and tissue valves in patient survival,” Dr. Gerdisch said.
-“All the valves are on the shelf—I can put in a mechanical valve; I can put in a tissue valve.
-We just need to decide, through several individual factors, which choice will be right for each patient.”
+“Several studies have demonstrated no difference between mechanical and tissue valves in a patient's survival,” Dr. Parikshak said.
+“Both valve options are on the shelf and can readily be placed in any patient.
+We just need to decide, which choice will be right for each patient.”

 Myth: Not All Atrial Fibrillation Is Important To Treat